 - 1 tablespoon Kosher salt

-- 1 teaspoon peppercorn, can use group pepper instead
+- 1 teaspoon peppercorn, can use ground pepper instead

 - 12 cups water, (you may need less depending on the size of your chicken, start with 4 cups and add as needed)